jedevc/fyp-report/report.md

 expressions.
 In the global scope, we allow access to useful libraries (`random`, `string`, etc), as well as the translations from vulnspec to C names.
-Meanwhile, in the local scope, we allow referencing any already instantiated templates - this allows creating templates that depend on the value of another template, a vital feature in constructing vulnerable programs.
+Meanwhile, in the local scope, we allow referencing any already instantiated templates: this allows creating templates that depend on the value of another template, a vital feature in constructing vulnerable programs.

 For example: